dianasdramos/dianasdramos/README.md

 - 🚀 Practicing Full Stack Web Development.
   - Exploring and learning Typescript.
   - Navigating through the world of MySQL.

- ## 🏆 Achievements

-- 🌟 Completed with success a Web Development Bootcamp at Ironhack Tech school.

 ## 📬 Get in Touch